jfrancis42/weather-lisp/README.md

   city.list.json.gz)
 * :cnt - number of days to forecast (only valid with wx-long-term-forecast).
+* :units - temperature units.
+Can be :imperial, :metric, :kelvin.
+Defaults to :imperial.

 The data returned is returned as an alist, and is documented in the OpenWeatherMap API Documenation page, linked above.